 Sewer, Gas & Electric: The Public Works Trilogy — A science-fiction satire of Ayn Rand’s Atlas Shrugged, written in the 1990s and set in the distant future year of 2023.

 Rather than try to summarize the plot of this novel, I will direct you to the description of how I came to write it.
 If you find this origin story intriguing, then Sewer, Gas & Electric may be your cup of tea; if you are puzzled or appalled, you should probably read something else.

 Set This House in Order: A Romance of Souls — The story of a relationship between two people who both have multiple personalities.
-Andy Gage manages his unusual condition by means of an imaginary house in his head where his various “souls” all live together in relative harmony.
-He meets Penny Driver, an undiagnosed multiple who still struggles with periods of lost time; when some of Penny’s more self-aware souls ask Andy for help, they end up destabilizing his house and force him to confront personal demons from the past.
+Andrew Gage manages his unusual condition by means of an imaginary house in his head where his various “souls” all live together in relative harmony.
+He meets Penny Driver, an undiagnosed multiple who still struggles with periods of lost time; when some of Penny’s more self-aware souls ask Andrew for help, they end up destabilizing his house and force him to confront personal demons from the past.

 I regard this as my first fully mature novel, and I still think it’s one of my best.
 Despite the wild-sounding premise, it’s a grounded narrative that strives to draw a sympathetic and psychologically realistic portrait of the characters, while leavening the heavier subject matter with a dose of humor.

 Bad Monkeys — Murder suspect Jane Charlotte claims to belong to a mysterious organization that fights evil.
 Her division, the Department for the Final Disposition of Irredeemable Persons—Bad Monkeys for short—is an execution squad, though the man she’s accused of killing wasn’t on the official target list.
 The jailhouse psychiatrist assigned to Jane’s case gets her to tell the story of her career in Bad Monkeys: how she was recruited, what she did for the organization, and how it all went wrong.